How Dropouts and Expelled Students Can Receive a High School Diploma

 Don’t Give Up

 A good education is the right of every person who lives in the United States, and a troubled youth doesn’t negate that right.
 Even students who have made poor choices deserve the opportunity to learn about the world around them, so they can grow and become productive members of society as a whole.

 At Next Generation Village, the staff can help.
-As part of the comprehensive help provided for teens with addictions, the staff can provide education assistance in the form of classroom instruction, personalized tutoring, and more.
+As part of the comprehensive help provided for teens with addictions, our Education Specialists can provide educational assistance when it comes to your teen’s coursework.

 Call the number at the top of the page to find out how this component of care could help your teen to grow.